Changes in electric-field noise due to thermal transformation of a surface ion trap: Methods

 We perform a series of \textit{in situ} surface treatments on a single rf quadrupole surface ion trap without breaking vacuum.
 The base pressure of the vacuum chamber is about $1\times 10^{-10}$~Torr.
 The surface trap under investigation is composed of an insulating fused silica substrate and a conductive metal surface.
 Trenches are etched into the fused silica to define (and provide electrical isolation between) rf and dc electrodes.
 These electrodes are biased or driven in order to generate the confining electric fields necessary for trapping ions.

 Six layers of metal were deposited onto the trap surface via electron-beam evaporation.
 The first layer is 15~nm thick and composed of titanium to act as a sticking agent, followed by 500~nm of aluminum and 30~nm of copper.
 After these three layers were deposited, the trap was briefly exposed to atmosphere as the trap was rotated, and then an additional 15~nm of titanium, 500~nm of aluminum and 30~nm of copper were deposited.
 Subsequent heating in the experiment vacuum chamber caused the metal layers to intermix.
-The trap was stored in atmosphere both before and after baking for a cumulative exposure time of 30 weeks, causing the trap surface to oxidize and accumulate contaminants such as organic adsorbates.
+The trap was stored in atmosphere both before and after baking for a cumulative exposure time of 30 weeks, causing the trap surface to oxidize and accumulate contaminants.

 This trap is designed to hold ions in a harmonic potential 70~\micron above the metal surface.
 The motional modes of a trapped ion have well-defined frequencies in the MHz range.
 When exposed to electric-field noise at these frequencies, the ion motion heats up.
 Measuring the heating rate of the motion allows us to use the ion as an ultra-sensitive narrow-band electric-field noise detector.
 We measure the motional heating rate of a single trapped $^{40}$Ca$^+$ ion by tracking the decay of carrier Rabi oscillations \cite{roosthesis}.
+These ions are Doppler cooled to energies of approximately 10 vibrational quanta before measurement.
 The electric-field noise power spectral density $S_E(\omega)$ is directly proportional to the ion motional heating rate $\dot{\bar{n}}$ according to \cite{Brownnutt2015}:

 where $m$ and $q$ are the mass and the charge of the ion, $\hbar$ is the reduced Planck constant, and $\omega$ is the secular trap frequency. $S_E(\omega)$ is a measure of the amplitude of the electric-field noise at frequency $\omega$.